ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 ### What is the outside temperature?
 User must specify the state ID, where to read outside temperature.
-Answer is customizable.
+The answer is customizable.
 Default: `Outside temperature is %s %u` **`%s`** will be replaced by temperature, rounded to integer. **`%u`** will be replaced by units of this state or by system temperature units.

 ### What is the inside temperature?
 User must specify the state ID, where to read inside temperature.
-Answer is customizable.
+The answer is customizable.
 Default: `Inside temperature is %s %u` **`%s`** will be replaced by temperature, rounded to integer. **`%u`** will be replaced by units of this state or by system temperature units.

 ### Switch on/off by function
 This command reads information from enums.
-It uses `enum.functions` to find type of device (e.g. light, alarm, music) and `enum.rooms` to detect room name.
+It uses `enum.functions` to find type of device (e.g., light, alarm, music) and `enum.rooms` to detect room name.

 Example in german:
 ![Enums](img/enums.png)